-- (a) The Legislature hereby makes the following findings: - (1) Preparing West Virginia students to achieve post-secondary career education and to excel in the workforce is a responsibility shared amongst all state education agencies and institutions.
-The state's education agencies and institutions can fulfill this responsibility by establishing partnerships that enable students to attain advanced career education and valuable workforce skills in a more efficient and advantageous manner: - (2) The formation of partnerships between public secondary schools and community and technical colleges which establish advanced career education programs would ensure that a full range of community and technical college programs and services are provided in all areas of the state; - (3) Programs which create clear and efficient pathways that begin in high school and lead to obtaining advanced certifications and associate degrees will increase the number of students that ultimately obtain a post-secondary credential or degree; and - (4) West Virginia's economic prosperity is directly tied to the level and quality of its workforce career education.
-Providing the students of this state with increased access to career education will not only improve the general well-being of its citizens, but greatly enhance the economic prosperity of the state.
+- (a) The Legislature hereby makes the following findings: - (1) Preparing West Virginia students to achieve postsecondary career education and to excel in the workforce is a responsibility shared amongst all state education agencies and institutions.
+The state's education agencies and institutions can fulfill this responsibility by establishing partnerships that enable students to attain advanced career education and valuable workforce skills in a more efficient and advantageous manner; - (2) The formation of partnerships between public secondary schools and community and technical colleges which establish advanced career education programs would ensure that a full range of community and technical college programs and services are provided in all areas of the state; - (3) Programs which create clear and efficient pathways that begin in high school and lead to obtaining advanced certifications and associate degrees will increase the number of students that ultimately obtain a postsecondary credential or degree; and - (4) West Virginia's economic prosperity is directly tied to the level and quality of its workforce's career education.
+Providing the students of this state with increased access to career education will not only improve the general well-being of its citizens, but greatly enhance the

-18 (b) The purpose of this section and the Advanced Career Education (ACE) programs 19 authorized herein shall be to connect secondary schools with community and technical colleges 20 to accomplish the following: 21 (1) To prepare secondary students for success in post-secondary education and the 22 workforce; and 23 (2) To provide more opportunities for secondary students to earn post-secondary college 24 credits, certifications, and associate degrees.
-25 (c) To effectuate the purposes set forth in subsection (b), the community and technical 26 colleges and the career technical education centers, county boards of education, or both in this 27 state shall establish partnerships that provide for Advanced Career Education (ACE) programs 28 which feature defined pathways that begin when a student is in high school and that ultimately 29 lead to associate degrees awarded by community and technical colleges.
-30 (d) ACE programs shall include pathways that consist of a curriculum of courses leading 31 to an associate degree that has been deemed to satisfy a workforce need as determined by the 32 Department of Commerce.
-The Department of Commerce shall on occasion, but at least annually, 33 provide written notification to the State Board of Education (board) and the West Virginia Council 34 for Community and Technical College Education (council) a determination of areas of workforce 35 need within the state.
-36 (e) The State Superintendent of Schools and the Chancellor of the Council for Community 37 and Technical College Education, or their designees, shall facilitate the ACE programs.
-At a 38 minimum, an ACE program shall satisfy the following objectives: 39 (1) Provide additional opportunities to students in this state to attain college credentials 40 through ACE pathways; 41 (2) Increase the number of students in this state that attain college credentials through 42 ACE pathways; 43 (3) Allow students in this state to attain college credentials through ACE through pathways
+- (b) The purpose of this section and the Advanced Career Education (ACE) programs authorized herein shall be to connect secondary schools with community and technical colleges to accomplish the following: - 21 (1) To prepare secondary students for success in postsecondary education and the 22 workforce; and - (2) To provide more opportunities for secondary students to earn postsecondary college credits, certifications, and associate degrees. - (c) To effectuate the purposes set forth in subsection (b) of this section, the community and technical colleges and the career technical education centers, county boards of education, or both in this state shall establish partnerships that provide for Advanced Career Education (ACE) programs which feature defined pathways that begin when a student is in high school and that ultimately lead to associate degrees awarded by community and technical colleges. - (d) ACE programs shall include pathways that consist of a curriculum of courses leading to an associate degree that has been deemed to satisfy a workforce need as determined by the Department of Commerce.
+The Department of Commerce shall on occasion, but at least annually, provide written notification to the State Board of Education (Board) and the West Virginia Council for Community and Technical College Education (Council) of its determination of areas of workforce need within the state. - (e) The State Superintendent of Schools and the Chancellor of the Council for Community and Technical College Education, or their designees, shall facilitate the ACE programs.
+At a minimum, an ACE program shall satisfy the following objectives: - (1) Provide additional opportunities to students in this state to attain college credentials through ACE pathways; - 41 (2) Increase the number of students in this state that attain college credentials through 42 ACE pathways;